Jack Sarfatti: Career

 From 1967 to 1971, Sarfatt was an assistant professor of physics at San Diego State University.
 He also studied at the Cornell Space Science Center, the UK Atomic Energy Research Establishment, the Max Planck Institute for Physics, and International Centre for Theoretical Physics.
 Then he decided to leave academia around the time when he was in Trieste.

 In the 1970s, he changed the spelling of his name from Sarfatt to Sarfatti.

 Sarfatti was invited to help shape the 100 Year Starship program.

 Sarfatti's ideas relating quantum physics to David Chalmers's "Hard problem of consciousness" (i.e., how our conscious experiences are generated) are mentioned in a paper by Paavo Pylkkänen.

-Sarfatti claims to have been recruited by agents of the CIA and DOD to work on both the physics of consciousness and the propulsion of "flying saucers" back in the 1970s.
+Sarfatti claims to have been recruited in the 1970s by agents of the CIA and DOD to work on both the physics of consciousness and the propulsion of "flying saucers."
 MIT professor David Kaiser mentions these connections in his book How the Hippies Saved Physics.
-As evidence Sarfatti cites a recording of his 1973 meeting with Harold E. Puthoff, Russell Targ, and others on his visit to Stanford Research Institute.
+As proof, Sarfatti cites a recording of his 1973 meeting with Harold E. Puthoff, Russell Targ, and others during his visit to Stanford Research Institute.

-Sarfatti's name appears in several released CIA documents including a summary for the STARGATE project for remote viewing published June 1, 1979.
+Sarfatti's name appears in several released CIA documents, including a summary for the STARGATE project for remote viewing published June 1, 1979.